NeilMcB/fpp3/notes.md

 We can achieve a better smoothing by weighting entries in the moving average:
 $$\hat{T}_t = \frac{1}{m}\sum_{i=t-k}^{t+k}a_iy_{i}$$
 Where $a_i = a_{-i}$ and all of the $a_i$ sum to 1.
 This allows entries to drop in and out of the moving average gradually, rather than at full weight.

+### Classical Decomposition

+For data with a seasonal period $m$ (e.g. 4 for quarterly data or 12 for monthly data with period of a year, 7 for daily data with period of a week), the classical additive decomposition is:

+1. __Trend-cycle component__: $\hat{T}_t$ is obtained using a moving average; if $m$ is even then a $2\times m\textrm{-MA}$ is taken, otherwise a standard $m\textrm{-MA}$ suffices.
+2. __Seasonal component__: We first find the trend-adjusted series $y'_t = y_t - \hat{T}_t$, then for each "season" in the time series (e.g. if we had monthly data, for each January, February, March, ...) we find the average value of the time-adjusted series, then roll back out to give us a value for each $t$ in our original time series; this is $\hat{S}_t$
+3. __Remainder component__: $R_t = y_t - \hat{T}^t - \hat{S}_t$

+For the multiplicative decomposition we just replace the subtractions with divisions.

+This approach isn't recommended - there are many better ones.
+Some problems:
+* The approach to determining the trend-cycle component means we lose the first and last set of values when modelling
+* The trend-cycle component can over-smooth even regular sharp changes
+* The approach to determining seasonality assumes this component is the same for every period
+* Large outliers can impact seasonality and/or trend

+### X11

+This is largely based on the classical decomposition but includes algorthmic approaches which solve many of the above proble.
+For example, we don't lose any data in the trend-cycle component, it is better suited to sudden changes in signal, etc. _This isn't available in `statsmodels`_.

+### SEATS

+Seasonal Extraction in ARIMA Time Series (SEATS) is another alternative method, but it requires quarterly or monthly data. _This isn't available in `statsmodels`_.

+### STL

+Seasonal and Trend decomposition using Loess (STL) has lots of advantages over the above methods:
+* Can handle any kind of seasonality
+* The seasonal component can change over time
+* There is control over the smoothness of the trend-cycle component
+* It can be made robust to outliers (but these will appear in the remainder component)

+Buuuut it can only be used for additive decomposition; we can get around this with Box-Cox transformations.

+The key parameters to play with are:
+* __`trend: int`__ - the number of consecutive observations used when estimating the trend-cycle component; the smaller this number is the more rapidly this component is allowed to change
+* __`seasonal: int`__ - the number of consecutive periods (e.g. years) over which to determine the seasonal component